alberba/FastAPI-comfyui/README.md

 # ComfyUI API

-This API serves as a bridge between your ComfyUI workflow and a web interface built with Astro.
+This API serves as a bridge between your ComfyUI workflow and a web interface.
+An Example web interface is [Comfyui-web](https://github.com/alberba/comfyui-web)

 ## Prerequisites